NOAA-OWP/NextGen_Regionalization/README.md

 A few notes:

   - **Status**: Currently the framework focuses on regionalization in HUC-01; extending to the CONUS region might require adjustments to the scripts
-  - **./scripts**: A collection of scripts related to computing catchment attributes and generating the donor-receiver pairings
+  - **./scripts**: A collection of scripts related to computing catchment attributes and generating donor-receiver pairings
-  - **./fihm/scripts**: A collection of scripts related to generating ngen regionalization files and processing/analyzing the outputs for the FIHM AOP
+  - **./fihm/scripts**: A collection of scripts related to generating ngen realization files and processing/analyzing the outputs for the FIHM AOP

 **The NWM Regionalization Framework**